Sciatica Treatment in Fairfax, VA

 Sciatica is a pain that originates from injury or irritation to the sciatic nerve.
-The sciatic nerve is the biggest and longest nerve in the body which supplies the buttock or gluteal area.
-A person that has sciatica will experience pain anywhere from the lower back, the hips, down to the buttocks, and even the legs.
+The sciatic nerve is the most significant and most extended body that supplies the buttock or gluteal area.
+A sciatica person will experience pain anywhere from the lower back, the hips, down to the buttocks, and even the legs.
+If you are suffering from Sciatica, our Chiropractor Dr. Gregory Lee DC, at Active Family Wellness Clinic in Fairfax, can help.
+Visit our Chiropractic office in Fairfax to know more about treatments available for Sciatica.

 TWO TYPES OF NERVE DISTURBANCES